 Customer personal injury claims can be costly and very damaging to your establishment’s reputation.
-They can be much more frequent than employee claims in some types of stores, especially warehouses that allow customer access.
-Employee safety programs are not sufficient to protect customers, who are at risk for many more accidents than employees for three primary reasons:
+They can be much more frequent than employee claims in some types of stores, especially if your warehouse allows customer access.
+Employee safety programs are not sufficient to protect customers, who are at risk for many more accidents than employees, for three primary reasons:

 - Customers expect the store to be safe.

-- Groups like children and the elderly are predisposed to injury.
+- Children and the elderly are predisposed to injury.